-Problems abound with these unregulated worksites which release toxins such as mercury and cyanide into the environment.
+Problems abound with these unregulated worksites which release toxins such as mercury into the environment.

 But jobs are scarce in Kakamega, a county where over 800,000 people live below the poverty line.
 When it comes to making a living, the mine workers – many of whom risk their lives underground or handle mercury every day – have few other options.

 This conflict, between health, environmental protection and economic opportunity is not just limited to Kenya, but playing out on a broader scale in countries around the world.